 This wrongheadedness is no better manifest than in the often platitudinous desire for seamless services.
 Hang on a minute, isn’t that the same as wanting continuity of care?
 Despite the fact that it’s often explained that way, the idea of seamlessness is an affect of the process control mindset.
 When you understand the system as an interdependent network, it is apparent that the connections are as important as the parts.
 The connections are not just necessary, they make the network and there are practical steps that we can take, right now, to make that network more resilient.

 I want seams, we need seams, beautiful strong visible seams that hold things together like the leather upholstery in an Aston Martin.
 Or even better the majestic suspension cables of the Severn Bridge drawing two nations together.
 We can see the cables, monitor them, maintain them and we can certainly imagine the consequences of not doing so.
 We need services that are the connections not the parts and you need look no further than the Welsh Emergency Department Frequent Attenders Network for a brilliant example.
-Yes yes, @WEDFAN is the acronym, but it represents the practical antithesis of a simplistic recipe: helping some of our most unique and vulnerable people, to not fall down the gaps.
+Yes yes, @WEDFAN is the acronym, but it represents the practical antithesis of a simplistic recipe: helping some of our most unique and vulnerable people, to not fall down the gaps, where the seams have frayed, or were never made.

 Our system tends to breakdown at the gaps, at the interfaces between its high functioning parts.
 We need a more concerted and collective effort on managing much greater continuity for people as their needs change and as they transition from one type of care, to another and from one part of our system, to the next.